Leadership Coaching: Overturn Leadership Liabilities

 Anderson and Adams describe another way leaders display their dislike for people: being a poor team player.
 Unwilling to engage others, they rather work independently, keeping information to themselves.
 Withholding support may also be a way of avoiding contact, but it is a liability that handicaps the organization.

-A lack of follow-up is yet another way leaders reveal their dislike for people.
+A lack of follow-up is another way leaders reveal their dislike for people.
 This is often exhibited as a resistance to addressing difficult issues with employees: not wanting to hear their opinions or concerns.
 Not holding them accountable can be a way to avoid encounters.
 No one gets corrected, taught, instructed, or challenged.
 This liability leads to disorganization and disruption.
-Rules and policies become meaningless, and the company crumbles because of its mismanagement.
+Rules and policies become meaningless, and the company crumbles because of mismanagement.

 When People are Devalued